GameBayoumy/zed-unity/README.md

 2. Check the debug port in Unity's preferences
 3. Verify no firewall is blocking the connection

+### Unity Package Issues

+1. **Zed not detected**: Use "Auto-Detect" in preferences or manually browse to Zed executable
+2. **Project files not generating**: Check Unity console for errors, try "Regenerate Project Files"
+3. **File sync not working**: Ensure "Enable File Sync" is checked in preferences
+4. **LSP not working**: Make sure project files are generated and the Zed extension is installed

+See the [zed-unity-package](https://github.com/GameBayoumy/zed-unity-package) repository for more troubleshooting.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.